-ASA wishes to acknowledge the generous support of the following individuals, whose financial contributions to the Association from January 1 to May 16, 2017, greatly aided in the success of ASA programs and initiatives.
+ASA wishes to acknowledge the generous support of the following individuals, whose financial contributions to the Association from May 16 to July 10, 2017, greatly aided in the success of ASA programs and initiatives.
 The donations given by these individuals to the ASA help support the American Sociological Fund, the Carla B. Howery Teaching Enhancement Fund, the Community Action Research Initiative, the Congressional Fellowship, the Fund for the Advancement of the Discipline, the Minority Fellowship Program, the Soft Currency Fund, and ASA in general.